 My fear of miscarrying had to be laid to rest in the Saviour’s arms.
-My worry of affording another baby has been put to rest by my husband achieving the next rank in his military career and with that a raise.
+My worry of affording another baby has been put to rest by my husband achieving the next rank in his military career and also getting a raise.
 My fear of c-section was again, trusted to the Lord, and put to rest with much research, talking to friends and a very helpful nurse.
-My deployment worries were put to rest when my husband’s deployment for this past year was cancelled and it became clear that we should have a baby instead.
+My deployment worries were put to rest when my husband’s deployment for this past year was canceled and it became clear that we should have a baby instead.
 My health issues have not gone away, but have gotten better due to good doctors who monitor me and help me be in the best health I can be.
-My fear of being a good mother to two children instead of just one, has become less of a fear, and more a nervous excitement to see what God has planned for our family.
+My fear of being a good mother to two children instead of just one has become less of a fear, and more a nervous excitement to see what God has planned for our family.
 And lastly, God has shown me that I can be a mother AND still accomplish my dreams, and with that came the publication of my first e-book only last week – a week before my baby girl was born.
 My God is amazing!

 As we waded through these waters and finally got the answers we had been looking for since my son had been born and as my son finally began to get the help he needed, we realized that we might finally be ready to have another baby.

 As 2012 started to come to a close, my husband and I talked and realized that we were finally ready.
-My husband was scheduled to deploy in 2013, but was on hold due to possible heart problems.
+My husband was scheduled to deploy in 2013 but was on hold due to possible heart problems.
 We prayed about it and decided to let God decide.
-If my husband went on deployment, we would wait to try for a baby after he got back, if he was not able to go on deployment, we would try for a baby right away.
+If my husband went on deployment, we would wait to try for a baby after he got back, if he was not able to go on the deployment, we would try for a baby right away.

 And now with this last day alone as a family of three forever, I look back on what God has done.
 No matter what happens tomorrow, my future and my family’s future is in His hands.
 Nothing is out of His control.
 I am so thankful for what He has done to bring us this far.

-To my Baby Girl:
+To My Baby Girl: